-Fig. 15.
+Fig. 16.
 Pseudo-power spectra for TE (left) and TB (right) for each frequency (from top to bottom: 100, 143, 217, and 353 GHz).
 The auto-spectra are shown in black.
 Cross-spectra of half-ring (HR), half-mission (HM), and detector-set (DS) half-differences are shown in blue, red, and green, respectively.
-A Galaxy and point source mask, leaving 40 % of the sky, was used in all cases.
+A Galaxy and point source mask, leaving 40% of the sky, was used in all cases.

-Fig. 16.
-Average EE spectra obtained from 100 simulations of detector-set noise maps.
-The latter have been produced using either the full-mission baseline destriping (MBD) or the destriping run on each subset independently (run baseline destriping or RBD).
+Fig. 17.
+Average EE spectra obtained from 100 simulations of detectorset noise maps.
+The maps were produced using either the full-mission baseline destriping (MBD) or the destriping run on each subset independently (run baseline destriping or RBD).
 Both the increased low- l noise in the RBD case and the increased cross-spectrum noise bias in the MBD case are apparent.